Tractable Lineages on Treelike Instances: Limits and Extensions: Formula Lower Bounds

 \paragraph*{MSO queries} For the more expressive language of MSO queries, we show a wider gap: there is a query for which formula-based lineage representations must be \emph{quadratic}, whereas we know that there are linear circuit representations of the lineage:

-\begin{propositionrep}{prp:provlowertree} There is an MSO query~$q$, and a family~$\I$ of relational instances with treewidth~$1$, such that, for any $I \in \I$, for any Boolean formula $\psi$ capturing the lineage of~$q$ on~$I$, we have $\card{\psi} = \Omega(\card{I}^2)$. \end{propositionrep}
+\begin{propositionrep} There is an MSO query~$q$, and a family~$\I$ of relational instances with treewidth~$1$, such that, for any $I \in \I$, for any Boolean formula $\psi$ capturing the lineage of~$q$ on~$I$, we have $\card{\psi} = \Omega(\card{I}^2)$. \end{propositionrep}

 \begin{proofsketch} The proof is more subtle and constructs an MSO formula expressing the parity of the number of facts of a unary predicate, using a second auxiliary relation.
 The lower bound for parity comes again from~\cite{wegener1987complexity}. \end{proofsketch}